Text Size

 You can imagine your energy as money stored in a bank account.
 Because of your CFS or FM, your account has a very low balance (a small number of “energy dollars”).

 While healthy people are able to store up energy for a day’s activity with seven to eight hours of rest at night, people with CFS or FM may get only a few "energy dollars" from a night’s rest.
-The small number of energy dollars makes it easy to overdraw your account.
+The small number of energy dollars makes it easy to spend more energy than your have and overdraw your account.

 The Bowl of Marbles